namhyung/uftrace/doc/uftrace-replay.md

        3.880 us [ 1234] |   c();
        5.475 us [ 1234] | } /* b */

-The 'traceon' and 'traceoff' (you can omit '_' between 'trace' and 'on/off') controls whether uftrace shows functions or not.
-The trigger runs on replay time so that it can handle kernel functions as well.
+The `traceon` and `traceoff` actions (the `_` can be omitted from `trace_on` and `trace_off`) control whether uftrace shows functions or not.
+The trigger runs at replay time, not run time, so it can handle kernel functions as well.
+Contrast this with triggers used under `uftrace record`.

 SEE ALSO